jindrahelcl/puzzlehunt-tools/bigram_model/README.md

-Typically, you will use `bisort` on an output of your script that returns solution candidates of a puzzle, one at a line. `bisort`'s job is then to sort the data set by relevance within the specified model.
+Typically, you will use `bisort` on an output of your script that returns solution candidates of a puzzle, one at a line. `bisort`'s job is then to sort the data set for you, by relevance within the specified language model.

     ./bisort model.bin < input.txt